o3de/o3de.org/content/docs/atom-guide/dev-guide/passes/authoring-passes.md

 ### Root Pass
 At the basis of the pass system is a **root pass**, which begins the tree of nested child passes.
 Each pass is registered within its parent pass to establish the overall context of the passes.
 A pass can be either a render pass or a sub-root with nested child passes.

 One of the key passes is `MainPipeline.pass`, which is the parent pass that defines the rendering logic for the pipeline.
 You can change Atom's default pipeline pass in the asset file `MainRenderPipeline.azasset`.
-Furthermore, if you want to change Atom's default pipeline asset, edit the `m_defaultPipelineAssetPath` parameter in the file `bootstrap.cfg`.

 ### Pass Registry
 The **pass registry** contains the registry of all possible pass templates.
 In order to use a pass template, it must be included in the pass registry.
 Note that the pass registry can contain pass templates that are never used.
 You can add a pass templates into the pass registry file `PassTemplates.azasset` by including the name of the pass template and a path to the `.pass` file through the `Name` and `Path` properties.